kestra-io/docs/docs/developer-guide/errors-handling/README.md

 ## Local Error

 In this case, the error branch will be used **only** if all childs of task `t2` have an errors.
 In this specific example, if the task `t1` failed, no errors will be used.
-This is really usefull to do some cleanup of ressource for this tasks only.
+This is really usefull to do some cleanup of resource for this tasks only.

 ```yaml
 id: errors